Distinguished Compliance & Certification for Academic & American Programs

 On-Site Observations

-Classroom visits and school walk-throughs show how policies and plans are implemented in daily teaching, learning, and student support.
+Classroom visits and school walk-throughs show how policies and plans translate into daily teaching, learning support, safeguarding, and student wellbeing.

 Document & Policy Review

-Strategic plans, curricula, assessment data, and improvement plans are reviewed for alignment, coherence, and impact on students and staff.
+Strategic plans, curricula, assessment data, safeguarding procedures, and improvement plans are reviewed for alignment, coherence, and measurable impact.

 Stakeholder Surveys

-Surveys for students, staff, and parents provide a voice for the community and support the findings from on-site visits and interviews.
+Surveys for students, staff, and parents provide structured community voice and evidence that strengthens findings from visits, interviews, and document review.

 Interviews & Panels

-Leadership and staff discussions help evaluators understand context, priorities, and how decisions are made and communicated across the school.
+Leadership and staff discussions help evaluators understand context, priorities, decision-making pathways, and how wellbeing and learning outcomes are managed.

 Final Report & Roadmap

-Each school receives a clear report highlighting strengths, growth areas, and a practical roadmap for the next cycle of development and certification.
+Each school receives a clear report highlighting strengths, growth priorities, and a practical roadmap that supports the next cycle of improvement and certification readiness.